1. Introduction

 3.1.1.
 Search in selected sources

-Collection manager searches MUST be executed only in selected terminology sources and MUST NOT default to searching all sources.
+Searches by collection managers MUST be executed only in selected terminology sources and MUST NOT default to searching all sources.

 3.1.2.
 Select sources